puppetlabs-toy-chest/clamps/README.md

  - Assign `clamps::agent` to the root agents on your nodes, as it will install the non root puppet agent accounts, setup their cron job and configuration.

+ - Assign `clamps` to the non-root agents on your nodes.

 See below for using node classification groups to set things up.

 ## Clamps Classification